michael-sumner/go-make-things/content/articles/2021/2021-12-07-deving-while-adhd.md

 There’s a lot of research on [the importance of "green time" for ADHD folks](https://www.youtube.com/watch?v=yr7B-bd8G4o).
 I’ve found this (and exercise) to be immensely helpful for me.

+### The Apple Watch

+I fully recognize that this is absolutely a "privileged person" thing, but the Apple Watch is one of the best ADHD tools I've ever found.

+Having my calendar on display right on my wrist, yelling at me 5 minutes before a meeting, is absurdly useful.
+I used to miss a lot of meetings before I got one!

+I also use timers for _everything_.
+Started some laundry?
+Timer to switch it.
+Put food in the oven?
+Timer so I take it out.

+A shitty short term memory means you forget that stuff easily, and little things become big hassles otherwise.

 ## What about you?

 If you're a fellow ADHDer, I'd love to hear from you.